clux/facemaulers/recaps/66-gilgrinvault.md

 Finally, you snuck past an Iron Golem, and you got sandwiched between it and the lair of a gargantuan metallic dragon.

 Players:
-- Faey
+- Florent
-- Mordai
+- Guy
-- Goatweaver
+- Jay